dynamsoft-docs/barcode-reader-docs/programming/objectivec-swift/api-reference/class/iDCESettingParameters.md

 ## cameraInstance

 The instance of Camera Enhancer.
-This instance will enable DBR to fetch frames from the Camera Enhancer frame queue and also take control of the status of camera.
+This instance will enable DBR to fetch frames from the Camera Enhancer frame queue and also take control of the status of the camera.

 ```objectivec
     DynamsoftCameraEnhancer* cameraInstance